ImSwordQueen/yarinfox/README.md

 ![rinFox Logo](images/logo_dark.png#gh-light-mode-only) ![rinFox Logo](images/logo_light.png#gh-dark-mode-only)
 # YarinFox - Yet Another RinFox fork

-## This is only meant for 115 ESR users.
+## This version of Rinfox is experimental and some stuff might not look right.
+(Internet Explorer 7 mode is super untested.)

+## THIS THEME IS MADE ONLY FOR NOCTURNE AND WON'T WORK ON ANY OTHER FORK THAT DOES NOT IMPLEMENT MOZ-WIN-GLASS.

 <img width="1452" height="902" alt="image" src="https://github.com/user-attachments/assets/6cbdc22a-0f22-4466-b41c-9be6a1dbdaa8" />

-<br>Yarinfox is a semi-continuation/porting/whatever of features that RinFox updated by florin had at some point but were never made into regular RinFox.
+<br>Yarinfox is a semi-continuation/porting/whatever of features that RinFox never got but Beautyfox 1 did.
+Almost everything new was taken from Beautyfox.

 This is only a stop gap for me personally until [BeautyFox](https://github.com/dominichayesferen/BeautyFox) gets rewritten with an [Internet Explorer 8 variant](https://github.com/dominichayesferen/BeautyFox/issues/13)